Ole Gunnar Solskjaer: Manchester United board yet to decide his future after discussions

 A fifth defeat in seven Premier League games left United 12 points behind leaders Chelsea and piled more pressure on Solskjaer, with some of the most senior figures at the club having lost faith in him.

-Solskjaer was booed by a number of the United fans in the away end at Vicarage Road as he approached them at full-time, although midfielder Bruno Fernandes appeared to try to redirect their frustration towards the players.
+Solskjaer was booed by a number of the United fans in the away end at Vicarage Road as he approached them at full-time on Saturday, although midfielder Bruno Fernandes appeared to try to redirect their frustration towards the players.

 - Watford thrash Man Utd to lift Ole pressure to new heights